sean-chester/sean-chester.github.io/students.md

  * [Khizra Hanif](https://www.linkedin.com/in/khizra-hanif-6020b4117/), University of Victoria, 2023-
  * [Ninad Tongay](https://www.linkedin.com/in/ninadtongay/), University of Victoria, 2023-
  * [Aaditya Mukherjee](https://www.linkedin.com/in/aaditya-mukherjee-a408b7214), University of Victoria, 2022- (with Dr. Mario Nascimento)
- * [Nazanin Shamshiri](https://www.linkedin.com/in/nazanin-shamshiri-52a581212/), University of Victoria, 2021- (with Dr. Charles Perin)
+ * [Nazanin Shamshiri](https://www.linkedin.com/in/nazanin-shamshiri-52a581212/), University of Victoria, 2021- (with Dr. Charles Perin, on leave)

 #### Undergraduate Scholars (Honour's and Awards Only)